Plan USA

-Plan International USA (Plan) is an international development and humanitarian nonprofit organization that partners with girls and their communities to advance children’s rights and equality for girls.
-It is part of Plan International, a global nonprofit federation that works to tackle the root causes of poverty by working with communities, organizations and governments.
+Plan International USA (Plan) is an international development and humanitarian nonprofit organization works on programs related to children's rights and gender equality focused on girls and their communities.
+It is part of Plan International, a global nonprofit federation that works on poverty reduction programs in collaboration with communities, organizations and governments.

 History

 Plan was founded in 1937 by British journalist John Langdon-Davies and refugee worker Eric Muggeridge.
-Originally named "Foster Parents Plan for Children in Spain", it aimed was to provide food, accommodation, and education to children whose lives had been disrupted by the Spanish Civil War.
-During the Second World War, as "Foster Parents Plan for War Children", it worked with displaced children throughout war-torn Europe.
-By the 1970s, it had started working with children throughout Africa, Asia, Latin America, and the Caribbean.
+Originally named "Foster Parents Plan for Children in Spain", it aimed to provide food, accommodation, and education to children affected by the Spanish Civil War.
+During the Second World War, as "Foster Parents Plan for War Children", it worked with displaced children in parts of Europe affected by the war.
+By the 1970s, it had started working with children in Africa, Asia, Latin America, and the Caribbean.

-Plan International USA was originally incorporated as "Foster Parents Plan, Inc." in 1939 in New York to connect U.S. donors to sponsored children in developing countries.
+Plan International USA was originally incorporated as "Foster Parents Plan, Inc." in 1939 in New York to connect U.S. donors to sponsored children in other countries.
 It was one of the first Plan International federation members.
-Its programs are implemented in more than 50 developing countries.
+Its programs are implemented in more than 50 countries.

 In 1974, the international parent organization, Foster Parents Plan shortened its name to "Plan International".
 In the 1990s the U.S. organization followed suit, changing its name "Childreach/Plan International" and eventually to "Plan International USA".

 Finances and structure

-Plan International USA is a publicly funded American non-profit charitable organization, deriving its income from a combination of individual contributions and private and federal grants.
+Plan International USA is an American non-profit charitable organization, deriving its income from a combination of individual contributions and private and federal grants.
 The total operating revenue in 2024 for the organization was approximately $58.6 million.
 The headquarters are located in Providence, Rhode Island.

 Shanna Marzilli was named President & CEO in January 2023.
-She proceeds to the position held by Mustafa Kudrati for 10 months and Dr. Tessie San Martin, who served for 11 years and stepped down in 2021.
-Other executive team members include Dave Cannata, Chief Financial Officer; Jim Peters, General Counsel; Katherine Williford, Chief Development Officer; and Jennifer Trainor, Chief Strategy Officer.
-Plan USA's board of directors has included at least one youth representative since 2015.
-In addition, the Plan USA Youth Advisory Board is a youth-led group that advises the organization on projects and participates in events.
-The Youth Advisory Board runs the annual Youth Leadership Academy, a yearlong program designed to train and support young activists as they create change in their communities.
+She succeeded Mustafa Kudrati for 10 months and Dr. Tessie San Martin, who served for 11 years and stepped down in 2021.
+The Plan USA Youth Advisory Board is a youth-led group that advises the organization on projects and participates in events.
+It runs the annual Youth Leadership Academy, a yearlong program focused on training and supporting young participants.